 While the observability properties found in the preceding section hold with general motions, this may not always be the case in reality and thus the identification of degenerate motion profiles that cause extra unobservable directions in the state space, becomes important.
 Based on the observability analysis, we can further identify the degenerate motions corresponding to the state of the system, such as the inertial state and features, along with the calibration parameters introduced during online self-calibration.
-As the degenerate motion analysis of VINS has been studied in the prior work (Martinelli 2012; Hesch et al. 2013; Wu et al. 2017b; Yang and Huang 2019), we here focus only on motions that cause the calibration parameters to become unobservable.
+As the degenerate motion analysis of VINS has been studied in the prior work [51, 52, 66, 67], we here focus only on motions that cause the calibration parameters to become unobservable.